kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 ##### Deprecate links

-- Deprecate the oldest API link in the reference docs, e.g: https://github.com/kubernetes/website/pull/13467
+- Deprecate the oldest API link in the reference docs e.g., https://github.com/kubernetes/website/pull/13467
-- Update the index for the API reference docs, e.g: https://github.com/kubernetes/website/pull/14139
+- Update the index for the API reference docs e.g., https://github.com/kubernetes/website/pull/14139

 > Note: These first two steps can be combined into one single PR.
 If done in a single PR, please update this handbook with examples.